Francescolis/Xpandables.Net/README.md

 ```

-Change the return value of a function : Reduce
+Change the return value of a function : Empty

 ```csharp